choria-io/website/docs/content/development/server/provisioning_target/_index.md

 That's pretty easy, lets write a small provider.

-It's important that these providers should rety more or less forever - or perhaps fall back to a static value.
+It's important that these resolvers should retry more or less forever - or perhaps fall back to a static value.
 Any number of things can prevent this from working and you would not want your unprovisioned servers to exit and remain unprovisioned.
 So we retry forever with a backoff based sleep between tries.

 ```go
 package provtarget